Courses Offered: Core + Pathways (Watha Endeavour House)

 Course Outline – What’s it all about?

-International Studies is an interdisciplinary course that provides a unique conceptual framework for the study of culture, and the promotion of intercultural understanding.
-International studies provides students with an opportunity to explore and recognise their own cultures and appreciate the richness of multicultural Australia and the world.
-The course enables understanding of cultures from different perspectives and develops skills to engage harmoniously in the interconnected world.
-With a strong focus on the Asia-Pacific Region, students gain knowledge of different cultural practices, values, beliefs and heritages to form a broader worldview.
+International studies uses skills from many subjects to study global cultures and promote intercultural understanding.
+This course will provide students with an opportunity to explore and recognise their own cultures and appreciate the richness of culture around the world.
+With a strong focus on the Asia-Pacific Region, students gain knowledge of different cultural practices, values, beliefs and heritages to form a broader world-view.
 They gain skills to recognise fact, detect bias and challenge stereotypes by exploring cultural difference and interconnectedness.
 This enables students to understand and value inclusion, and to respect the rights of others.

 What will I study?